• City of Tacoma QA

 What Does the Future Hold for Cushman & Adams Substations?

-This is the community’s opportunity to participate in the City Council and TPU Board’s decisions regarding future use of the Cushman and Adams Substations.
-A City Council directed the City of Tacoma’s General Government and Tacoma Public Utilities (TPU) to work collaboratively and engage the community on future redevelopment of the properties.
-A Memorandum of Understanding (MOU) signed by the City of Tacoma’s General Government and TPU in July 2018 designates the General Government will lead, with TPU support, an outreach effort to ensure broad community involvement and input regarding future redevelopment of the properties.
+The reuse study will be the community’s opportunity to participate in the City Council and TPU Board’s decisions regarding future use of the Cushman and Adams Substations.
+City Council directed the City of Tacoma’s General Government and Tacoma Public Utilities (TPU) to work collaboratively and engage the community on future redevelopment of the properties.

 Email project staff if you would like to receive to updates and engagement opportunities.